tatmanblue/corn-theory.pub/README.md

 # Corn Theory -- The Game

 ## Intro
-Carl was good at hacking at all things software and hardware.
+Cayden aka Cay was good at hacking at all things software and hardware.
 But he was bored with himself and school.
 On a whim, he decided to apply to the CIA.
-The CIA didn’t hesitate to hire Carl.
+The CIA didn’t hesitate to hire Cay.

-Carl was excited to be in the CIA.
+Cay was excited to be in the CIA.
 The next day, at 3am, he boarded a flight on dusty and rather worn military transport which was suppose to take him to The Farm -- CIA’s famous training base in Virginia.
-Mid flight, Carl was pushed out of the plane with nothing more than self opening parachute on his back, into the darkness of the night.
+Mid flight, Cay was pushed out of the plane with nothing more than self opening parachute on his back, into the darkness of the night.

-Carl landed just outside a of town.
-Carl didn’t know if this was where he was supposed to be.
+Cay landed just outside a of town.
+Cay didn’t know if this was where he was supposed to be.
 Was this part of the training or something else?
-Carl was about to find out.
+Cay was about to find out.

 ## Format/Platforms
 Unity Game.
 RPG/Open world style play in a modern setting.
 For Windows, MacOS, Linux